LeafLock-Security-Solutions/datadriven-portfolio/docs/DEVELOPMENT.md

 # 🛠️ Development Guide

 Welcome to the developer guide for **datadriven-portfolio**.
-This document explains how to set up the project locally, run it in development mode, and understand the code structure.
+This document explains how to set up the project locally using Docker, run it in development mode, and understand the code structure.

 ---